Bigfeta1/WWE_ShowRunner/README.md

 ### If videos load but do not automatically start

-You must enable **autoplay** in both your **browser preferences** and **account settings** for Netflix and Peacock.
+You must enable **autoplay** in your **browser preferences** for Netflix and Peacock.
-If autoplay is blocked at either level, ShowRunner cannot automatically continue playback as the video will load and be stopped.
+If autoplay is blocked, ShowRunner cannot automatically continue playback as the video will load and be stopped.

-#### 1. Enable Autoplay in Browser Settings

 **Chrome:**
 - Go to `chrome://settings/content/mediaAutoplay`